-3. AVAILABILITY OF RESOURCES AND LIQUIDITY
+2. AVAILABILITY OF RESOURCES AND LIQUIDITY

-The following represents the Organization's financial assets at March 31, 2019:
+The following represents the Organization's financial assets at March 31, 2020:

-March 31, 2019

-Cash and cash equivalents \$ 1,089,190

-Current portion of unconditional promises to give 70,116

-Endowment appropriated for expenditure 26,259

-Total financial assets 1,185,565

-Less: purpose restricted donations (73,933)

-Financial assets available to meet general expenditures over the next year \$ 1,111,632
+Cash and cash equivalents \$ 721,042 Unconditional promises to give, current portion 227,416 Endowment appropriated for expenditure 26,980 Financial assets available to meet general expenditures over the next year 975,438

-The Organization's goal is generally to maintain financial assets to meet 12 months of operating expenses as of each calendar year end.
-Total financial assets available as of March 31, 2019 approximate eight months of expenses.
-The Organization maintains adequate cash reserves to meet this requirement.
-The organization also has access to accumulated investment earnings from an endowment of \$373,679 which are available for appropriation as disclosed in the endowment footnote (Note 8).
+The Organization's goal is generally to maintain financial assets to meet 10 months of operating expenses as of each fiscal year end.
+Total financial assets available as of March 31, 2020 approximate eight months of expenses, not including donated flights.
+The assets above are subject to donor imposed restrictions as detailed in Note 6, Net Assets With Donor Restrictions.
+The organization also has access to accumulated investment earnings from an endowment of \$278,442 which are available for appropriation as disclosed in the Note 7, Endowment, and a line of credit of line of credit as described in Note 5, Debt.
+Additionally, as further described in Note 12, Risks and Uncertainties, the COVID-19 outbreak adds uncertainty as to the impact on the Organization's future funding.

-4. UNCONDITIONAL PROMISES TO GIVE
+3. UNCONDITIONAL PROMISES TO GIVE

-Promises to give are summarized as follows as of March 31, 2019:
+Promises to give are receivable as follows as of March 31, 2020: